Should You Promote Your Company Culture On Social Media?

 What’s the intention of being on social media?

-The pinch we have about putting your culture all over social media is that it makes it look like a PR stunt over the genuine mission of the organisation.
+The pinch I have about putting your culture all over social media is that it makes it look like a PR stunt over the genuine mission of the organisation.

-It can’t be denied that company culture is now part of the ‘employer brand experience’, but this to us, often feels more like a marketing campaign, than a real people and purpose-driven business.
+It can’t be denied that company culture is now part of the ‘employer brand experience’, but this to me, often feels more like a marketing campaign, than a real people and purpose-driven business.

 By all means, your culture should be detailed on your website, and thread throughout your recruitment and onboarding process to ensure that you’re not only attracting the people you want but so that people understand your business and your brand before they even fill out the application form.